inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 **Layers List**

 On the left side of QGIS is the layers list.
 This lists the layers, or files, that are loaded into our QGIS project.
-In this project, we have two layers, :doc:`Kecamatan_Sleman` and :doc:`railway_Sleman_OSM`.
+In this project, we have two layers, :file:`Kecamatan_Sleman` and :file:`railway_Sleman_OSM`.
 The layers panel not only shows all the files that are currently open, it also determines the order that they will be drawn on the map canvas.
 A layer that is at the bottom of the list will be drawn first, and any layers above it will be drawn on top.

 - Click on the layer :guilabel:`railway_Sleman_OSM` and drag it below the layer named Kecamatan_Sleman.

 .. image:: /static/training/beginner/qgis-inasafe/image23.*